SMED (Single Minute Exchange of Die)

 To sum up, SMED can lead to operations that run more rapidly while also delivering quality.
 Toyota, pit stop crews and restaurants have been using SMED and it can work for any organization as well.

-For more information on SMED or skills that will help to transform your Organisations, check out our SMED Training, Lean Training, Six Sigma Training, Lean Six Sigma Training, Continuous Improvement Training or the full range of Training Courses.
+For more information on SMED or skills that will help to transform your organisation, check out our SMED Training, Lean Training, Six Sigma Training, Lean Six Sigma Training, Continuous Improvement Training or the full range of Training Courses.